RecoUtils truth matching functions do not correctly account for non-saved particles

 - ID: 86 Count: 27

 ID 1 is the muon and ID 86 is the daughter Michel electron.
 ID -86 is a non-saved electron daughter particle.

 RecoUtils::TrueParticleIDFromTotalRecoHits simply counts up which particle contributed to the most hits.
 In this case, the muon wins as it contributes the most energy to 29 hits.
 This should actually be a tie as the electron + its non-saved daughter contribute 29 hits.

 The easiest solution is to offer the user the option to roll up any negative ID contributions to its ancestor.
 I think that this should be a bool function argument which is set to on by default.

 To fully address the example above, a tie situation needs to be dealt with.
 RecoUtils::TrueParticleIDFromTotalRecoHits can default to a different RecoUtils truth matching function when a tie happens.

-#1 Updated by Dominic Brailsford almost 2 years ago
+#1 Updated by Dominic Brailsford about 2 years ago

 A fix has been pushed to develop.